 Meanwhile, French Foreign Minister Laurent Fabius told France Inter radio Tuesday the West could impose sanctions against Russia as early as this week if Moscow does not respond positively to proposals to calm the crisis in Crimea.

-Russia and the West are locked in a tense standoff over seizure of the Ukrainian peninsula by pro-Russian forces.
+Russia and the West are locked in a tense standoff over pro-Russian forces' seizure of the Ukrainian peninsula.
 The crisis in Crimea began late last month after Mr. Yanukovych's ouster.

 Fabius said the sanctions could include freezing the assets of individual Russians or Ukrainians and sanctions on travel visas.